-This web page is designed to give information to paraeducators relative to the state's Paraeducator fundamentals and certification.
+This web page is designed to give information to 19/20 school year paraeducators relative to the state's Paraeducator fundamentals and certification.
 If you have information you would like posted on this page, please contact Rosie Burns.

 Fundamental Course of Study Standards & Certification

 In the 2019-2020 and 2020-2021 school years, all Washington districts will be providing the 28 hour of training and coursework required for the "Fundamental Course of Study".
 All paras, regardless of tenure and possessing teacher certification, are required by the new law to complete the Fundamental Course of Study.

 Paraeducator certificates are not required at this time.
 They are optional.
 To obtain a certificate, a paraeducator must take state clock hour approved courses through OSPI approved clock hour providers.
 The District is an approved clock hour provider.